 Vegan Vanilla Peppermint Sugar Cookies with Candy Cane

 If you want very round cookies, immediately after removing the hot cookies from the oven, place a round cookie cutter or larger cup over the cookie and gently swirl it around the cookie to create smooth, round edges.
 The key here is carefully.

-Other Delicious Plant-Based Holiday Cookies
+More Delicious Vegan Holiday Cookies

+Vegan Vanilla Peppermint Sugar Cookies with Candy Cane